cincinnati-elixir/philae/README.md

 Philae
 ======

-Land a Elixir app on a Meteor App!
+Land a Elixir app onto a MeteorJs App

-You can connect to a Meteor app and subscribe to collections
+Connect to a Meteor app and subscribe to collections

 ```iex